Namedtuple

 Namedtuple in Python

-Python supports a type of container like called namedtuples() present in module, collections.
+Python supports a type of container like dictionaries called namedtuples() present in module, collections.
 Like dictionaries they contain keys that are hashed to a particular value.
 But on contrary, it supports both access from key value and iteration, the functionality that dictionaries lack.

 Operations on namedtuple()